wurlyfox/c1/doc/files.md

 ## description ##

-The psx gpu supports *paletted textures* (enabled for graphics primitives of color modes 0 and 1).
-Many of the textures used in the crash games are paletted textures.

 Texture data in the crash games is a combination of raw 15 bit direct colors and 8 or 4 bit indices.
 Each index indirectly references a particular one of the 15 bit colors in the non-indexed portion of the data.
 The raw 15 bit direct colors portions of the data can be divided into two parts:
 - raw direct colors (non-indexed pixels), used by color mode 2